ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_I specified by the message field ID\_CRED\_I is AUTH\_CRED\_C.

-* According to this profile, one of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID MUST be included in EAD\_3.
+* Exactly one of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID MUST be included in the EAD\_3 field.
+If this is not the case, RS MUST abort the EDHOC session.

-* If EAD\_3 includes the EAD item EAD\_ACCESS\_TOKEN, then RS MUST ensure that the access token specified in the EAD item is valid.
-If EAD\_3 includes the EAD item EAD\_SESSION\_ID, then RS MUST ensure that the access token associated with the session identifier SESSION_ID specified in the EAD item and with the AUTH_CRED_C used in the EDHOC session is valid.
+* If the EAD\_3 field includes the EAD item EAD\_ACCESS\_TOKEN, then RS MUST ensure that the access token specified in the EAD item is valid.
+If the EAD\_3 field includes the EAD item EAD\_SESSION\_ID, then RS MUST ensure that the access token associated with the session identifier SESSION_ID specified in the EAD item and with the AUTH_CRED_C used in the EDHOC session is valid.

   The validation follows the procedure specified in {{rs-c}}.
 If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.

   Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied" defined in draft-ietf-lake-authz

-RS MUST have successfully validated the access token before completing the EDHOC session.
-If completed successfully, then the EDHOC session is associated with both the access token and the pair (SESSION_ID, AUTH_CRED_C).
-If the EAD item used in the EDHOC session is EAD\_ACCESS\_TOKEN, then SESSION_ID is specified by the "session_id" field, within the EDHOC\_Information object specified by the "cnf" claim of the access token.

-Any previous EDHOC session associated with the same access token and with the same pair (SESSION_ID, AUTH_CRED_C) MUST be deleted.
-The OSCORE Security Context derived from that EDHOC session MUST also be deleted.

 ## Reverse Message Flow {#reverse}

-This section details the case where the EDHOC reverse message flow is used (see {{Section A.2.2 of RFC9528}}), i.e., where C = R and RS = I.
+This section details the case where the EDHOC reverse message flow is used (see {{Section A.2.2 of RFC9528}}), i.e., where C acts as the Responder R and RS acts as the Initiator I.

-Consistent with the reverse message flow, C sends a trigger message, EDHOC message\_2 and (optionally) EDHOC message\_4 to RS as CoAP POST requests.
-RS sends EDHOC message\_1 and EDHOC message\_3 as 2.04 (Changed) CoAP responses.
+Consistently with the EDHOC reverse message flow, C sends a trigger message, EDHOC message\_2, and (optionally) EDHOC message\_4 to RS as CoAP POST requests.
+RS sends EDHOC message\_1 and EDHOC message\_3 as CoAP 2.04 (Changed) responses.

-According to this profile, one of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID MAY be included either in EAD\_2 or EAD\_4.
-If EAD\_2 and EAD\_4 contain either EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID then the EDHOC session MUST be aborted.
+Exactly one of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID MUST be included in either the EAD\_2 field of EDHOC message\_2 or the EAD\_4 field of EDHOC message\_4.
+If this is not the case, RS MUST abort the EDHOC session.

-RS MUST have successfully validated the access token before completing the EDHOC session.
-If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
-Any previous EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted.
-The OSCORE Security Context derived from that EDHOC session MUST also be aborted.

-Specific instructions for the different messages are included in the following subsections.
+Specific instructions for the different messages are provided in the following subsections.

 ### Trigger Message

-As specified in {{Section A.2.2 of RFC9528}}, the trigger message consists of C making an empty POST request to the EDHOC resource at RS, intended to trigger a response containing EDHOC message_1.
+As specified in {{Section A.2.2 of RFC9528}}, the trigger message is an empty POST request that C sends to the EDHOC resource at RS, as intended to trigger a response conveying EDHOC message\_1.

 In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), then C can perform an EDHOC "roll call", by sending the trigger message as a group request over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
-For the sake of efficiency, it is expected that the group-audience is appropriately mapped with a CoAP group and/or application group (see {{Section 2 of I-D.ietf-core-groupcomm-bis}}), so that only the RSs belonging to the group-audience receive the trigger message.
-After that, C can receive a different EDHOC message_1 from each of the targeted RSs, and continues the EDHOC session by individually sending a different EDHOC message_2 to each RS that has replied with an EDHOC message_1.
+For the sake of efficiency, it is expected that the group-audience is appropriately associated with a CoAP group and/or application group (see {{Section 2 of I-D.ietf-core-groupcomm-bis}}), so that only the RSs belonging to the group-audience receive the trigger message.
+After that, C can receive a different EDHOC message_1 from each of the targeted RSs and separately progresses the corresponding EDHOC sessions, by sending a different EDHOC message_2 to each RS that has replied with an EDHOC message_1.

 ### EDHOC message\_1